axiros/pytest2md/README.md

         doc strings.

-        Example: This "README.md" was built into [this](./README.tmpl.md) template, where the [title:placeholder,fmatch:README.tmpl.md,lmatch:autogen]<SRC>
-        content was replaced while running pytest on this testfile:
+        Example: This "README.md" was built into [this](./README.tmpl.md) template, where html comment style placeholders had been replaced while running pytest on this testfile:

         <from_file: %s>